krzysztofwujs/astro-nano/src/content/blog/02-opensource-vs-innersource-effective-collaboration-and-documentation-practices-on-github/index.md

    - Link PRs to related issues to provide context and track progress.
    - Use small, focused PRs that are easier to review and integrate to reduce the risk of introducing bugs.

    2. **Code Review Process:**
-   - A reviewer acceptance checklist must be developed to ensure consistency and thoroughness.
-It should cover aspects like design, functionality, and documentation.
+      - Develop a reviewer acceptance checklist to ensure consistency and thoroughness, covering aspects such as design, functionality, and documentation.
-   - Integrate automated checks (e.g. linting, unit tests) to catch common issues before manual review.
+      - Integrate automated checks (e.g., linting, unit tests) to catch common issues before manual review.
+Additionally, implement PR scanning to issue warnings for large pull requests, ensure PR descriptions include links to relevant tasks in the issue tracker, and include screenshots for frontend project changes.
-   - Timely reviews are essential to avoid bottlenecks and keep the development process moving smoothly.
+      - Ensure timely reviews to avoid bottlenecks and maintain a smooth development process.

 3. **Encouraging Constructive Feedback:**
    - Give developers the feedback and criticism they need to improve their skills and code quality.